The Australian Government has made a $4 billion commitment to increasing Australia’s agricultural competitiveness.

 One of the premium markets we need to look at is organics.

-The discussions led to workshops at the Australian Parliament House on 8 December 2016 and 30 January 2017 which reviewed and validated the discussion put forward in a draft discussion paper.
+The discussions led to workshops at the Australian Parliament House (on 8 December 2016 and 30 January 2017) and a discussion paper Accessing Premium Markets: Australian Organics was released for public comment.